Nicholas Richard Trail Gubbins

 England Lions opportunities followed.
 But as Middlesex suffered a shock relegation the following summer, Gubbins was one of many whose form deteriorated.
 When Nasser Hussain proposed him as a solution to England's top-order problems, a hamstring injury meant that there would not be too much study of an average in the mid-20s.

-Two hundreds in the North v South Series in the Caribbean meant that he approached 2018 with confidence but he suffered further hamstring trouble and made only one hundred in his nine Championship matches to miss the chance to press for England recognition at a time when they were crying out for reliable top-order batsmen.
+Two hundreds in the North v South series in the Caribbean meant that he approached 2018 with confidence but he suffered further hamstring trouble and made only one hundred in his nine Championship matches to miss the chance to press for England recognition at a time when they were crying out for reliable top-order batsmen.

 A lean Lions tour to the UAE in late 2018 was followed by a horror show in the following Championship season, with an average in the low 20s despite a successful 50-over season.
 By this point in his mid-20s, Gubbins appeared to be treading water, but hundreds against Surrey at The Oval in the Bob Willis Trophy and the 2021 Championship reflected a player of high calibre.
+Frustrated by playing on the now-standard green seamers at Lord's, he opted for a fresh start with Hampshire, signing on loan in mid-2021 as a precursor to a permanent deal.

 Gubbins, a compact left-hander, has gradually broadened his game since making his debut in 2014.
 He struck four Championship hundreds, including a career-best unbeaten 201 against Lancashire on the sort of unresponsive Lord's pitch that made the title win so creditable.
-England considered him for the Test party to Bangladesh and India but their surfeit of left-handers was not in his favour and instead he joined up with England Lions. instead.
+England considered him for the Test party to Bangladesh and India but their surfeit of left-handers was not in his favour and instead he joined up with England Lions.

 Batting & Fielding